nullndr/EKVBucket/README.md

-# Key - Value Store in Elixir
+# Key - Value Store Application in Elixir

 This is an [Elixir](https://elixir-lang.org/getting-started/introduction.html) application that works as a distributed key-value store.